 QUESTIONS FOR CLASS DISCUSSION

 1. Why did the United States, which had welcomed so many millions of immigrants for nearly a century, suddenly become so fearful of immigration in the 1920s that it virtually ended mass immigration for two decades?
-See boxed quote on page 692 as well as section Makers of America on pages 698-699.
+(See boxed quote on page 692 as well as section Makers of America on pages 698-699.)

 2. To what extent was the Scopes Trial only about competing theories of human origins, and to what extent was it a focal point for deeper concerns regarding the role of religion and traditional moral authorities in American life and the new cultural power of science?
-See boxed quotes on page 694 and 701.
+(See boxed quotes on page 694 and 701.)

 3. Was the new mass culture, as reflected in Hollywood films and radio, a source of moral and social change, or did it really reinforce the essentially conservative business and social values of the time?
 Consider the role of commercial advertising in particular.
-See boxed quotes on page 705 and 707 as well as section Examining the Evidence on page 709.
+(See boxed quotes on page 705 and 707 as well as section Examining the Evidence on page 709.)

 4. Were the intellectual critics of the 1920s really disillusioned with the fundamental character of American life, or were they actually loyal to a vision of a better America and only hiding their idealism behind a veneer of disillusionment and irony?
-See boxed quotes on page 712 and 713 as well as section Thinking Globally on pages 714-715.
+(See boxed quotes on page 712 and 713 as well as section Thinking Globally on pages 714-715.)

 MAKERS OF AMERICA: THE POLES